joshday/IOStructs.jl/README.md

 ### Testing with `roundtrip`

-The `FileFormatHelper.roundtrip` is a simple function that writes a struct to a stream and reads it back in.
+The `IOStructs.roundtrip` is a simple function that writes a struct to a stream and reads it back in.
 It's useful for testing that the `Base.read` and `Base.write` methods are working correctly.

 ### `Reserved{N}` and `Skip{N}`